AselaIroshan/web_scrape/README.md

 Rewrite the entire code from scratch.v2
 *New features
       *add sms api
-      *store data in Google sheet using customer API
+      *store data in Google sheet using custome API

 To work with this, should add the js file of code to the Google sheet custome script. more details  "https://github.com/onescales/google-sheet-api"